Last Updated on December 19, 2021 by Oddmund Groette

 We believe the best approach is to be agnostic when choosing the time frame in trading.
 As a matter of fact, we regard time frame as one of the best diversification tools there is, and you should thus trade as many different time frames as possible.

-What is the time frame in trading?
+What is a time frame in trading?

 We need to start with a definition of what a time frame is.

 The time frame is your time horizon on your trade, for example how long the trade is gonna last, and what kind of bars you are using in your strategy.
 You can use tick data, 5-minute bars, daily bars, weekly bars, quarterly bars, or even yearly bars.

 Let’s start with the time horizon first: